MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 ...
 ```

-The next block of code id the defintion of a component.
+The next block of code is the definition of a component.
 This component is named App, and it extends `React.Component`.

 ```JavaScript
 ...